billstark/boolean-retrieval/README.txt

-This is the README file for A0000000X's submission
+This is the README file for A0135817B and A0147995H's submission

+Email address:

 == Python Version ==

-I'm (We're) using Python Version <2.7.x or replace version number> for this assignment.
+We're using Python Version 2.7.14 for this assignment.

 == General Notes about this assignment ==

-Give an overview of your program, describe the important algorithms/steps in your program, and discuss your experiments in general.
-A few paragraphs are usually sufficient.
+For indexing, the

 == Files included with this submission ==

-List the files in your submission here and provide a short 1 line description of each file.
-Make sure your submission's files are named and formatted correctly.
+config.py - includes

 == Statement of individual work ==

 Please initial one of the following statements.

-[ ] I, A0000000X, certify that I have followed the CS 3245 Information
-Retrieval class guidelines for homework assignments.
+[X] I, A0135817B and A0147995H, certify that I have followed the CS 3245 Information Retrieval class guidelines for homework assignments.
 In particular, I expressly vow that I have followed the Facebook rule in discussing with others in doing the assignment and did not take notes (digital or